 This function creates two streams

-function calls the
+The PhonoWord_input function calls the

-function.
+build_phrase_tree function.
 This in turn calls the

-and build_sub_phrases
+make_new_word and build_sub_phrases functions which

 cycle as often as required.
 Each time the build_phrase_tree